bp2008/AcuRiteSniffer/README.md

 5) In the service manager window, click `Install Service`, then click `Start Service`.
 6) Load AcuRiteSniffer's web interface (default: http://127.0.0.1:45411/)
     * The default page of the web interface is a list of links you can use to access sensor data.
 As sensors are detected, additional links are added to the page (though you must refresh the page to see them).
+    * Sensor data is intended to be consumed in JSON format.

 ## File Templates